imxrt-rs/imxrt-hal/CONTRIBUTING.md

 convenience.

-This HAL makes the interesting decision to depend on a dependency's feature.
+This HAL makes the interesting decision to depend on a dependency's feature without explicitly controlling that feature.
 Since the RAL is part of the HAL's public API, there didn't seem to be any value in adding a HAL chip specific feature that simply enabled a RAL chip specific feature.
 The end user can simply pick their chip through the RAL, making the choice explicitly in their build.

-This approach has some repercussions; namely, when you build the HAL for the 1060 family, you don't know if you're building for a 1061 and 1062 chip.
+This approach has some repercussions; namely, when you build the HAL for the 1060 chips, you don't know if you're building for a 1061 and 1062 chip.
 There's no need to handle this with today's drivers, so we're punting this problem.
 Split HALs with their own optional features could solve this.
 In lieu of split HALs, we could build these drivers as their own crates, and the user